 What I’m Teaching My Kids

 Most importantly, I’m making this a teaching moment.
-Moving forward I won’t shine a light on people’s hatred but I will encourage my kids to always treat people with love and compassion and that they rise when they lift others!
+I won’t shine a light on people’s hatred, but I will encourage my kids to always treat people with love and compassion and that they rise when they lift others!
 It starts at home!
-Instilling a sense of kindness and respect in our children is mine and Bobby’s biggest lesson.
-The golden rule holds true for a reason—treat others as you wish to be treated and only kindness can follow!
+Instilling a sense of kindness and respect in our children is my and Bobby’s biggest lesson.
+The golden rule holds true for a reason—treat others as you wish to be treated, and only kindness can follow!

 I think we can learn so much from our kids, those who naturally want to love and accept people as they are.
-So on this National Check Yourself Day, please check yourself, stay kind, and take a page out of Boss Baby’s playbook and just dance it out!
+So please stay kind and take a page out of Boss Baby Brody’s playbook and just dance it out!